DJJo14/esp32_rmt_uart/Readme.md

 - [ ] check function if max symbols are reached.
 - [ ] test if you can import it in you esphome yaml
 - [ ] Test Baud rate lower than 9600
+- [ ] only tested with esphome version 2024.2.0, test with more versions

 # Examples
 add this to your esphome yaml file at the top